How to create an app mockup

 Why create app mockups?

 So, why create a mockup of your app idea in the first place?
 App mockups can be an extremely time and resource-efficient way to test ideas and refine concepts.
-Following the recent rise of user-friendly UI mockup tools, the process of creating app mockups is now faster than ever before.
+Following the recent rise of user-friendly mockup tools, the process of creating app mockups is now faster than ever before.
 Here are some other reasons why utilizing app mockups might lead to great outcomes for your design project:

 Gain valuable feedback on the feasibility of your design